xp-dojo/consumer-driven-contracts/README.md

    > This is simulating the server sending back an additional JSON field.
 Have a think how you could test, if it is returning it already.

-1. Try preventing the server from sending the `description` field back in JSON.
+1. From the mockServer, try preventing the server from sending the `description` field back in JSON.
 Does anything break for the mobile app?

-   Remove or comment out the `account-service` code that returns the description.
-What happens in the mobilre application when you restart the service?
+1. Remove or comment out the `account-service` code that returns the description.
+What happens in the mobile application when you restart the service?

 1. Display the description in the mobile app. **Hint:** look in `accountSummaryView.html` and `accountListView.html`.

 1. You have now re-defined what you expect from the producer.
 See the logs from running the consumer test.
 You should see `Writing pact mobile_consumer -> account_provider to file target/pacts/mobile_consumer-account_provider.json`.
 This is the contract!!!!!
+Open it up and have a look at the contents.

-> If we give the contract (JSON) to the producer they will know how we are using their API ... this is the contract exchange.
+> If we were to give the contract (JSON) to the producer they will know how we are using their API ... this is the contract exchange.

 ### Then we give the contract to the Producer
 We now need to give the new pact contract to the producer.

-1. First lets just check that the existing version of the pact works OK: run the `AccountServiceContractTest`.
+1. First lets just check that the existing version of the pact works OK in the account-service: run the `AccountServiceContractTest`.
-1. Copy the JSON pact file from the consumer into the `src/test/resources/pact` directory of the account service.
+1. Copy the newly created JSON pact file from the consumer (_mobile_consumer-account_provider.json_) into the `src/test/resources/pact` directory of the account service (there is already an older version there so you are copying over the top of the old one).
 If you use `git diff` you can see the changes you have introduced.
 Its worth noting that the addition of one attribute adds both the attribute and the matching rules.
 1. Now run the `AccountServiceContractTest`.
-You can see from the annotations that it starts an instance of the accounts-service and runs the pact against it.
+You can see from the annotations that it starts an instance of the accounts-service and tests the pact against it.

 ### Finish off
 We now need to make sure it all hangs together
 1. Restart the Mobile service and check that you can see the account description in the mobile app
-1. Did any other tests fail?
+1. Did any other tests fail (there will be a few)?
 Run `gradle` from the command line and check we are __done__

 __A great place for a commit!!__

 ## Part 3: Driving the addition of a new attribute from the data provider using a contract test

 For this part of the session we are going to drive an end to end change into the services.
 We will __drive__ the addition of a description to transactions.
 You can see the current set of transactions if you view the transactions for account number 30001234 [here](http://localhost:8901/accounts/30001234/transactions).

 Now you are experienced with contract testing we would like you to:

 1. Update the ATM contract (see `AtmConsumerWithdrawlPactTest`) so it expects to see the additional description attribute in the `WithdrawlRequest` domain object.
 You should update the domain object too.
 Remember in this instance it's the `POST` body that we are defining.
 Generate the new ATM pact contract.
-> you may wish to hardcode a description rather than reconstructing the ATM machine
+> you may wish to hardcode a description rather than reconstructing the ATM machine (for example "ATM Withdrawal")
 1. Replace the ATM pact contract in the `account-service` and make the pact provider test pass by implementing the additional attribute.
 1. Now lets do the same thing for the Mobile service.
 Use the same URL above to see the additional attribute in the accounts repository.